-The author did not check if the package compiles on Windows 64 bit due to the lack of the corresponding hardware.
-The Windows package contains a DLL that was precompiled on 32 bit Windows XP machine.
-The tarball is distributed with a precompiled Windows DLL included in .instwinlibs.
-This file is moved to the package's .lisb during the Windows build process (R CMD build -binary) avoiding the compilation.
-If you want to recompile the source package on Windows, please delete the .instwinlibs directory from the source tarball.
+The Windows binary package (extension .zip) contains a DLL that was compiled on a 32 bit Windows XP machine.
+The source package (extension .tar.gz) is distributed with a precompiled Windows DLL included in .\inst\winlibs\.
+This file is moved to the package's .\libs\ during the Windows build process (R CMD build -binary) avoiding the compilation.
+If you do want to recompile the source package on Windows, please delete the .\inst\winlibs\ directory from the source tarball.